Discover more from Katie Mae's Dailies

 Not only is my friend’s story impactful, but it is very well written.
 More than anything- more than facts and statistics- it is the power of our stories which moves hearts and shifts perspectives.
 And so I asked my friend if they would mind sharing their writing on my blog and, lucky for us all, they agreed to do so.
 This week I will be sharing my friend’s 3 part story and I hope you will join us, comment, and share.
 (My friend is writing anonymously for privacy.
 The names in their story have been changed.)

 We are on our way to K-Ville again.
 We’ve taken to driving over in the evenings when we’re done with our shifts.
 Bailey is driving; it’s her silver Honda we’re in.
 We take turns riding in the front because it’s a pain in the ass to smoke in the back of a two-door car.
-Tonight, Justin is up there beside Bailey, in charge of the music, and I’m in the seat behind with my legs stretched out sideways across the car.
+Tonight, Jacob is up there beside Bailey, in charge of the music, and I’m in the seat behind with my legs stretched out sideways across the car.

 Karate is always playing on the stereo, and tonight is no different.
 Their songs have become the soundtrack of our time here.
 The words have to elbow their way through the thrumming highway winds that are filling the car with white noise: In friends' cars and outside of Irish bars